Parishes Organized to Welcome Immigrants and Refugees

 Launched in 2010, POWIR supports a selected set of diocesan resettlement programs each year to meet critical needs of newcomers.
 Since its inception, 52 MRS resettlement affiliates have participated in POWIR, making a difference in the lives of individuals and families from 50 countries.
 Thousands of volunteers have walked alongside and supported newcomers with language acquisition, employment, housing, life skills, and cultural orientation.

-This year, POWIR dioceses have identified an expanded set of newcomers to welcome and accompany, including elderly and youth refugees, unaccompanied minors, asylees and asylum seekers, and second-generation immigrants.
-POWIR dioceses also are equipping parishes and community groups with skills to focus on long-term integration as an essential component of refugee and migration ministries.
+With the world witnessing the highest number of displaced persons since World War II, POWIR continues strong.
+Resettlement dioceses are identifying an expanded set of newcomers not traditionally served by POWIR such as elderly and youth refugees, unaccompanied minors, asylees and asylum seekers and second-generation immigrants.
+POWIR dioceses also are equipping parishes and community groups with skills to focus on long-term integration as an integral part of refugee and migration ministries. .

 By offering welcome and hospitality in their parishes and communities, volunteers’ lives are simultaneously enriched through meals shared and friendships formed: